 For non-Stafford Act, non-Northwest Compact, non-Federal fires outside of Alaska; the DNR will bill the USFS for reimbursable costs.

-For all Stafford Act responses to the Lower 48 under all the National Response Framework ESFs, the DNR will bill the USFS for reimbursable costs.
+For all Stafford Act responses to other GACCs under all the National Response Framework ESFs, the DNR will bill the USFS for reimbursable costs.

 For all mobilizations of resources under the terms Northwest Compact, the DNR will bill as specified in the Compact.